llvm/llvm-project/mlir/docs/Dialects/GPU.md

 execution from MLIR.
 It may be targeted, for example, by DSLs using MLIR.
 The dialect uses `gpu` as its canonical prefix.

+This dialect also abstracts away primitives commonly available in GPU code, such as with `gpu.thread_id` (an operation that returns the ID of threads within a thread block/workgroup along a given dimension).
+While the compilation pipelines documented below expect such code to live inside a `gpu.module` and `gpu.func`, these intrinsic wrappers may be used outside of this context.

+Intrinsic-wrapping operations should not expect that they have a parent of type `gpu.func`.
+However, operations that deal in compiling and launching GPU functions, like `gpu.launch_func` or `gpu.binary` may assume that the dialect's full layering is being used.

 [TOC]

+## GPU address spaces

+The GPU dialect exposes the `gpu.address_space` attribute, which currently has three values: `global`, `workgroup`, and `private`.

+These address spaces represent the types of buffer commonly seen in GPU compilation:.
+`global` memory is memory that resides in the GPU's global memory and is commonly used for function arguments. `workgroup` memory is a limited, per-workgroup resource: all threads in a workgroup/thread block access the same values in `worgroup` memory, but cannot access the `workgroup` memory of other workgroups.
+Finally, `private` memory is used to represent `alloca`-like buffers that are private to a sigle thread.

+These address spaces may be used as the `memorySpace` attribute on `memref` values,.
+The `gpu.module`/`gpu.func` compilation pipeline will lower such memory space usages to the correct address spaces on target platforms.
+Memory attributions should be created with the correct memory space on the memref.

 ## Memory attribution